 There are a variety of deadlines governing student registration activity.
-See the Graduate College Academic Calendar (http://illinois.edu/calendar/list/3284?cal=20120724&skinId=4101) for the upcoming dates.
+See the Graduate College Academic Calendar for the upcoming dates.
 The deadlines for students to add and drop classes vary depending on the length of the class (e.g. full semester or part of term).
 Full semester course deadlines are:

-- 10th day of classes is the last day students can add a course without permission - End of the 8th week of classes is the last day students can drop a course without permission.
+- $10^{th}$ day of classes is the last day students can add a course without permission - End of the 8th week of classes is the last day students can drop a course without permission.